divaprotocol/oracles/README.md

 * Polygon: n/a
 * Mainnet: n/a

 The DIVA subgraph includes additional information that cannot be obained via `getPoolParameters`.
 In particular, it stores the challenger address as well as the value proposed by the challenger in the Challenge entity.
+This is only relevant for manual oracles.

 ## Submit final reference value
-Data providers can submit their final reference asset value directly to DIVA by calling the following function:
+Data providers can submit the final value to the DIVA smart contract by calling the following function after `expiryDate` has passed:
 ```
 setFinalReferenceValue(
     uint256 _poolId,